zhan-xu/RigNet/README.md

 ## Dependecy and Setup

-The project is developed on Ubuntu 16.04 with cuda10.0 + cudnn7.6.3.
-We suggest to use conda virtual environment, which can be set up as following:
+The project is developed on Ubuntu 16.04 with cuda10.0 and cudnn7.6.3.
+It has also been successfully tested on Windows 10.
+On both platforms, we suggest to use conda virtual environment.

+#####For Linux user

-<span style="color:red">[2020.09.13]</span> I have tested the code on Ubuntu 20.04, with cuda 10.1 + cudnn 7.6.
+**[2020.09.13]** I have tested the code on Ubuntu 20.04, with cuda 10.1 + cudnn 7.6.
 I installed (almost all) the dependencies as their latest versions and everything works fine.
 The following commands have been updated which install pytorch1.6.0 and pytorch_geometric1.6.1.

 ```
 conda create -n rignet python=3.7